Firm of the Year

 When Theodore Goddard merged with Addleshaw Booth & Co in May 2003 there was much speculation as to whether or not the two firms were really suitable bedfellows.
 TG was a small, City practice with a big reputation, and an unusual media department.
 Addleshaws was the gruff Northern outfit with a small City office and a history of solid corporate finance and real estate work.
 But rather like champagne and Guinness, what looked to be an unlikely combination seems to have blended together.

-Since the merger, Addleshaws has looked to grow internationally, opening offices in Singapore and Dubai in 2012 in the hope to increase its global client base.
+Since the merger, Addleshaws has looked to grow internationally, opening offices in Singapore and Dubai in 2012, and an office in Hong Kong in 2013 in the hope to increase its global client base.
 Like every other firm, AG has been trying to develop its corporate and finance groups in recent years.
 And it hasn’t done a bad job of it: its more notable clients include the likes of Sainsburys, Aviva, Barclays Bank, Credit Suisse, Santander and The Co-operative Group.

 AG experienced some speedy growth in the glory days thanks to its large real estate and corporate departments.
 However these areas were hit hard by the credit crunch.
-And while turnover remains steady at the £166.5 million mark it's still well below the 2007/8 peak of £196 million.
-But it came at a price, as 24 fee-earners were booted in 2012 in London, Leeds and Manchester, as well as a swathe of support staff.
-Still, it's trebles all round for partners.
-PEP's recovered to £467k, up 27% on the previous year.
+And while turnover for the 2013/2014 period was steady at the £171.4 million mark it's still well below the 2007/8 peak of £196 million.
+Also, net profit in 2013/2014 dropped by 11% to £39.8 million.
+This dive in profits was blamed on internal budget miscalculations as well as factors including partner restructuring and a fee write-off relating to AG's role advising the late Boris Berezovsky in his court battle with Roman Abramovich.